asantos00/website/content/blog/deno/creating-a-deno-plugin.md

 runHelloWorld();
 ```
-_Note: The the reason our examples are in JavaScript and not in TypeScript is due the Deno plugin APIs being still in the unstable stage.
+_Note: The the reason our examples are in JavaScript and not in TypeScript is due the Deno plugin API being still in the unstable stage.
 The `Deno.core` type definition is missing and this will cause type errors if we try to use `.ts`.
 We will also need to use the deno `--unstable` flag to use Rust plugins._

 That's all we need to get the `hello_world` Rust function called.